josephsamela/josephsamela.github.io/projects/index.md

 > ## If there's one thing I love - it's a QUALITY weekend project.
 Electronics, software, computers, science, radio and lots goofing around.
 Mostly I break stuff -- but every so often I finish a project so cool it must be shared!
 If you like my projects (thank you!) consider joining my quest to [HOST THE WORLD](https://josephsamela.github.io/show/).

+---

 ## [weather-util-flask-api](https://josephsamela.github.io/weather-util-flask-api/)
 Flask wrapper around [weather-util](http://fungi.yuggoth.org/weather/) that provides simple, light, human-readable, weather reports.

 * **simple** - No ads, no banners, no fancy interactive trackers.
-Visit /your-zip-code and get the weather report.
+Visit `/your-zip-code` and get the weather report.

 * **light** - no javascript, no css, no images, no icons, not even a favicon.
+These pages use little data and load fast.

 * **human-readable** - No mind-numbing XML from this API.
-Simple easy to read plaintext reports designed for humans.
+Simple easy to read plaintext reports for humans.

 ---